pagesource/universal-react-docs/docs/why.md

 3. Attention to Developer experience for great productivity.
 4. Preservation and replication of low-level best practices.

-## How does Universal React addresses above concerns?

 With **Reuse, Replicate and Reduce**  philosophy at its core Universal React is an accelerator to generate SSR, SSG or Micro-Apps with essential tooling to enable great dev experience and solution quality.